orendain/DemeoMods/README.md

 - Rift Beam: Hits everything in a straight line for 5 damage.
 This includes friendlies.

 ### `About the new Progressive ruleset`
 You will **NOT** start with most of the normal Demeo Revolutions abilities and perks.
 Instead, you will gain them as you ***LEVEL UP*** by filling the card mana meter.
 You start with 1 knockdown instead of 3.
 Gaining a level heals the party for 2 (if hurt) and will revive downed party members.
 You will still gain cards when filling the card meter.
 Discarding cards will only give 25% of the amount indicated (to avoid exploiting levels).
 If you die and return to pick another character you will start at level 1 again.
 Party members can see their current levels indicated by a new permanent buff over their heads.
+Enemy difficulty increases on each new floor.

 ***`Level 1`*** - Critical hits on your FINAL action function as in normal Demeo Revolutions except the Guardian only gains 1 Action Point instead of 2 (until level 3)